 Q23.
 What is the difference between a test driver and a test stub?

 Test stub is used during top-down testing for simulating the performance of the lower-level modules that are not yet integrated.
-They act as a temporary replacement for a called module and provides the same output of the actual product.
+They act as a temporary replacement for a called module and provides the same output as the actual product.

 Test Driver is used during Bottom-up testing for simulating the performance of the upper-level modules that are not still integrated.
 They act as a temporary replacement for a called module and provides the same output as that of the actual product.